odennav/terraform-aws-vpc-kubespray/README.md

    **SSH Access**

-   Obtain a .pem terraform key from AWS, which is used to SSH into the public EC2 instance. .ppk key used for putty or windows.
+   Obtain a .pem terraform key from AWS, which is used to SSH into the public EC2 instance. ppk key used for putty in windows.

-   Use the obtained key pair to SSH into the public EC2 instance.
-This instance can serve as a jumpbox to access private EC2 instances.
+   Use the obtained .pem key from AWS to SSH into the public EC2 instance.
+   IPv4 address of public EC2 instance will be shown in terraform outputs.

    ```bash
    ssh -i private-key/terraform-key.pem ec2-user@<ipaddress>